cgrindel/rules_updatesrc/doc/how_to.md

 $ bazel run //path/to/pkg:update
 ```

+A [working example](/examples/simple/srcs/Foo/BUILD.bazel) is located in the examples directory.

 ## Execute All of Your `updatesrc_update` Targets using `updatesrc_update_all`

 Once you start using the [updatesrc_update](/doc/rules_and_macros_overview.md#updatesrc_update) rule,